Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 4

 When comparing gamete production in males and females, males produce

-A. more gametes that are larger in size.
+more gametes that are larger in size.

-B. more gametes that are smaller in size.
+fewer gametes that are larger in size.

-C. fewer gametes that are smaller in size.
+fewer gametes that are smaller in size.

-D. fewer gametes that are larger in size.
+more gametes that are smaller in size.

 Question #27